tatiana-cooper/Personal-Blog/README.md

 ---

-> *This project was created during "How to became web-developer" intensive classes by Skillbox University.*
+> *This project was created during "How to become web-developer" intensive classes by Skillbox University.*